Our practice has a strong track record in major administrative, civil and commercial and corporate crime disputes.

 very pragmatic and have a nice commercial approach, making the legal issues easier to digest

 always supportive in helping us to take the correct decision ... they build up a relationship with the client rather than just seeing us as a source of fees

 Chambers Europe 2017

 We offer a highly specialised level of representation before the courts in Greece and Europe, industrial tribunals, the ICC and in arbitrations and mediations.
 Our team’s success rate in litigation is over 90%.

 We approach disputes constructively, averting litigation where this is feasible and getting the best possible results where it is unavoidable.
 In either case, we focus on time and cost management to ensure minimal disruption to the ordinary course of our clients’ business.
 We place emphasis on pre-litigation risk management and case viability, recognising the need for communication with our clients on strategy, the issues at stake and developments to allow for informed decisions throughout the process.

-We are representing a leading international banking institution in moral and actual damages and defamation action and a tort action lodged by a listed company.
-Both cases involve Greek bonds and are high profile due to political ramifications.
-We have been successful at first instance in both and the first is currently under appeal.
+We are representing a leading international banking institution in alleged moral and actual damages and defamation actions and a tort action lodged by a listed company.
+We have been successful at first instance in both and the first case is currently under appeal.

 We are representing the subsidiary of a major foreign State–owned company in administrative proceedings and litigation before the civil and administrative courts against the Greek State in the context of sanctions imposed during the execution of a public supply contract.